Optimal ratcheting of dividend payout under Brownian motion surplus: Abstract

 \section{Abstract}

-This paper is concerned with a long standing optimal dividend payout problem in insurance subject to the so-called ratcheting constraint, that is, the dividend payout rate shall be non-decreasing over time.
+This paper is concerned with a long standing optimal dividend payout problem subject to the so-called ratcheting constraint, that is, the dividend payout rate shall be non-decreasing over time and is thus self-path-dependent.
 The surplus process is modeled by a drifted Brownian motion process and the aim is to find the optimal dividend ratcheting strategy to maximize the expectation of the total discounted dividend payouts until the ruin time.
-Due to the path-dependent constraint, the standard control theory cannot be directly applied to tackle the problem.
+Due to the self-path-dependent control constraint, the standard control theory cannot be directly applied to tackle the problem.
 The related Hamilton-Jacobi-Bellman (HJB) equation is a new type of variational inequality.
 In the literature, it is only shown to have a viscosity solution, which is not strong enough to guarantee the existence of an optimal dividend ratcheting strategy.
 This paper proposes a novel partial differential equation method to study the HJB equation.
-We not only prove the the existence and uniqueness of the solution in some stronger functional space, but also prove the monotonicity, boundedness, and $C^\infty$-smoothness of the dividend ratcheting free boundary.
+We not only prove the the existence and uniqueness of the solution in some stronger functional space, but also prove the strict monotonicity, boundedness, and $C^\infty$-smoothness of the dividend ratcheting free boundary.
 Based on these results, we eventually derive an optimal dividend ratcheting strategy, and thus solve the open problem completely.
-Economically, we find that if the surplus volatility is above an explicit threshold, then one should pay dividends at the maximum rate, regardless the surplus level.
-Otherwise, by contrast, the optimal dividend ratcheting strategy relays on the surplus level and one should only ratchet up the dividend payout rate when the surplus level touches the dividend ratcheting free boundary.
+Economically speaking, we find that if the surplus volatility is above an explicit threshold, then one should pay dividends at the maximum rate, regardless the surplus level.
+Otherwise, by contrast, the optimal dividend ratcheting strategy relays on the surplus level and one should only ratchet up the dividend payout rate when the surplus level touches the dividend ratcheting free boundary. {Moreover, our numerical results suggest that one should invest into those companies with stable dividend payout strategies since their income rates should be higher and volatility rates smaller.} \\ \nd {\bf Keywords.} Free boundary; variational inequity; self-path-dependent constraint. \\ \nd {\bf 2010 Mathematics Subject Classification.} 35R35; 35Q93; 91G10; 91G30; 93E20.